-- A. For Nassau County, the Board of County Commissioners (BOCC) is the highest level of decision-making authority. - B. The formal action that is required to be taken to establish, modify, or rescind a fund balance commitment is a resolution approved by the BOCC at a public meeting. - 1.
-The resolution must either be approved or rescinded, as applicable, prior to the last day of the fiscal year for which the commitment is made. - 2.
-The amount subject to the constraint may be determined in the subsequent period.
+- A. Per GASB 54, amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority should be reported as committed fund balance. - B. For Nassau County, the Board of County Commissioners (BOCC) is the highest level of decision-making authority. - C. The formal action that is required to be taken to establish, modify, or rescind a fund balance commitment is an ordinance or resolution approved by the BOCC at a public meeting. - 1.
+The formal action must either be approved or rescinded, as applicable, prior to the last day of the fiscal year for which the commitment is made. - D. Committed fund balance shall also incorporate contractual obligations to the extent that existing resources in the fund have been specifically committed for use in satisfying those contractual requirements.